-Exceptionally, I extend my appreciation to my beloved wife, Elizabeth MacLean Mwamlangala, and my two sons, Charles and Gwamaka, and my daughter Gwantwa who born 3, Mrch, 2020 You missed my presence even at the time when you needed me most.
+Exceptionally, I extend my appreciation to my beloved wife, Elizabeth MacLean Mwamlangala, and my two sons, Charles and Gwamaka.
+You missed my presence even at the time when you needed me most.
 Moreover, you activated me when I was down and energized me when I was about to give up.
-Thank you so much!
+Thank you so much!.